kamalidrissitaha/vimium-c-theme-generator/README.md

 > [!TIP]
 > The extension will automatically parse and apply all sections (HUD, Vomnibar, Find Mode).

-## Customizing the CSS Template
+## 🎨 Customizing the CSS Template

 Feel free to [edit the template here](./vimium-c.css.erb), it's just CSS.

-### Tips and Tricks
+### 💡 Tips and Tricks

 1. Use the [Vimium-C Wiki](https://github.com/gdh1995/vimium-c/wiki/Style-the-UI-of-Vimium-C-using-custom-CSS) to learn how CSS is applied in sections
 2. You can view the html and elements of `vimium-c` by running commands from the settings page of the extension and using your browser's inspect window
 3. Have fun!

-## Adding New/My Own Themes
+## ✨ Adding Your Own Themes

-Yes, you can extend this script to add new themes.

-You can even take it and use it yourself for your plugin (give me a shout out if you do, please and thank you).
+The example themes provided are from my [oasis neovim theme pack](https://github.com/uhs-robert/oasis.nvim).
+You can use them as a starting point of reference.

 1. Add a new `.json` theme file to [mappings](./mappings/) following the other files as a template (e.g., [oasis_lagoon](./mappings/oasis_lagoon.json))
 2. Update the [index.json](./mappings/index.json) to include your new theme file, categorize it as light or dark